| | | | | | | |

 How long will my Chocolate almond spread last?

-You can store it in an airtight container or a mason jar and it will last for 3 to 4 weeks.
-It will last more than that if you store it in the refrigerator
+You can store it in an airtight container or a mason jar, and it will last for 3 to 4 weeks at room temperature.
+It will last more than that if you store it in the refrigerator.

-If you make this recipe, please be sure to give it a star rating and leave a comment!
+Tag me on Instagram or Pinterest so I can see all your amazing creations!
+And if you make this Homemade Chocolate Almond Butter Spread Recipe, please be sure to give it a star rating and leave a comment!

 Chocolate Almond Butter Recipe

-This easy Chocolate Almond Butter recipe is an almond version of Nutella, and a healthier treat; although it's gluten free, refined sugar free and dairy free, it will satisfy all of your chocolate cravings!
-Plus it's made in 15 minutes or less.
+This easy Chocolate Almond Butter recipe is an almond version of a hazelnut spread and a healthier treat.
+Although it's gluten-free, refined sugar-free, and dairy-free, it will satisfy all your chocolate cravings!
+Plus, it's made in 15 minutes or less.

 Prep Time15 minutes